8 Classical Dances of India: A Rich Cultural Heritage

 • Historical Roots: Kathak is thought to be linked to the Kathakaras or storytellers, who narrated epics like the Ramayana and Mahabharata and other ancient scriptures.
 Through expressive gestures, they conveyed stories to lay audiences.

-• Courtly Influence: Kathak underwent significant transformation in the medieval period, particularly under Mughal patronage, where it was adapted for the royal court and enriched with Persian and Islamic cultural elements.
+• Courtly Influence: Kathak underwent a significant transformation in the medieval period, particularly under Mughal patronage, where it was adapted for the royal court and enriched with Persian and Islamic cultural elements.

 • Modern Revival: In the 20th century, Kathak began to receive public support, and large group choreographies became more common, enriching the dance with contemporary adaptations.